Michigan History Museum in Lansing Is Both Nostalgic and New

 Group Rates for Field Trips and Home-school Groups:

-Lower rates are available to groups heading to the center.
+Lower rates are available to groups heading to the museum.
 Learning experiences are available as well.
-Here is where you’ll want to start to get the ball rolling for your next trip to the Michigan History Center in Lansing.
+Here is where you’ll want to start to get the ball rolling for your next trip to the Michigan History Museum in Lansing.

-Why Should I Become a Member of the Michigan History Center?
+Why Should I Become a Member of the Michigan History Museum?

 - Annual pass (one or two based on single or family level) plus two single-use guest passes